 Remember, in the long run, decluttering and organizing now, will save you time and money in the future.

-• Buy a couple packs of Staples Magnetic Bulldog Clips and clip all of your winter hats and gloves to your magnetic back door.
+Buy a couple packs of Magnetic Bulldog Clips and clip all of your winter hats and gloves to your magnetic back door.
 Now there is no last minute looking for these items!

-• Scan your children’s artwork, then save each year to a CD
+Scan your children's artwork, then save each year to folder on your computer of that year.

-• Use empty egg cartons for Christmas ornament storage or jewelery storage
+Use empty egg cartons for Christmas ornament storage or jewelry storage